Atrium (heart): Other animals

 Many other animals, including mammals, also have four-chambered hearts, which have a similar function.
 Some animals (amphibians and reptiles) have a three-chambered heart, in which the blood from each atrium is mixed in the single ventricle before being pumped to the aorta.
 In these animals, the left atrium still serves the purpose of collecting blood from the pulmonary veins.

-In some fish, the circulatory system is very simple: a two-chambered heart including one atrium and one ventricle.
-Among sharks, the heart consists of four chambers arranged serially (and therefore called a serial heart): blood flows into the most posterior chamber, the sinus venosus, and then to the atrium which moves it to the third chamber, the ventricle, before it reaches the conus anteriosus, which itself is connected to the ventral aorta.
+In most fish, the circulatory system is very simple: a two-chambered heart including one atrium and one ventricle.
+Among sharks, the heart consists of four parts arranged serially: blood flows into the most posterior part, the sinus venosus, and then to the atrium which moves it to the third part, the ventricle, before it reaches the conus anteriosus, which itself is connected to the ventral aorta.
 This is considered a primitive arrangement, and many vertebrates have condensed the atrium with the sinus venosus and the ventricle with the conus anteriosus.

 With the advent of lungs came a partitioning of the atrium into two parts divided by a septum.
 Among frogs, the oxygenated and deoxygenated blood is mixed in the ventricle before being pumped out to the body's organs; in turtles, the ventricle is almost entirely divided by a septum, but retains an opening through which some mixing of blood occurs.
 In birds, mammals, and some other reptiles (alligators in particular) the partitioning of both chambers is complete.